Loading...

 Agricultural Stewardship Initiative

-30% cost-share funding up to a maximum of $8,000 per application
+30% cost-share funding up to a maximum of $6,000 per project application

-For producers who use heavy equipment (e.g., wagons, manure spreading equipment, etc.) where reductions to tire pressure could reduce soil compaction.
+For producers who use heavy equipment (e.g., wagons, manure spreading equipment, etc.) where reductions to tire pressure could reduce soil compaction

 Agricultural Stewardship Initiative

-30% cost-share funding up to a maximum of $8,000 per application
+30% cost-share funding up to a maximum of $6,000 per project application

-For producers who use heavy equipment (e.g., wagons, manure spreading equipment, etc.) where reductions to tire pressure could reduce soil compaction.
+For producers who use heavy equipment (e.g., wagons, manure spreading equipment, etc.) where reductions to tire pressure could reduce soil compaction

 Species at Risk Farm Incentive Program